pbwhynot/pbwhynot/README.md

 🔭 I’m currently working on **an iOS app while learning various frameworks and languages (and also working part-time at Canadian Tire).**

-🌱 I’m especially focused on learning **C#, SQL, JavaScript, Swift, Kotlin, PHP, Python, and Java.**
+🌱 I’m especially focused on learning **C#, SQL, JavaScript, Swift, Python, and Java.**

-⚡ I'm currently enrolled in the 'Web & Mobile Application Development' program at NBCC in Moncton, New Brunswick.
+⚡ I'm currently enrolled in the **'Web & Mobile Application Development'** program at NBCC in Moncton, New Brunswick.

 <p align="left">
 </p>